georgezzeng/Articles/2024-05-14-big-data-with-osdf.md

 ---
-short_title: "Use of OSDF"
+short_title: "Transferring large datasets with the OSDF"
-title: "Use of OSDF"
+title: "Addressing the challenges of transferring large datasets with the OSDF"

 author: Sarah Matysiak